Rocket (Beyoncé song): Background

 "Rocket" was written by Miguel, Justin Timberlake, Timbaland, Jerome "J-Roc" Harmon and Beyoncé for the latter's self-titled fifth studio album.
-It was produced by Beyoncé, Timbaland and Harmon, with the former also serving as the song's vocal producer.
+It was produced by Beyoncé, Timbaland, and Harmon, with the former also serving as the song's vocal producer.
 The track was recorded with guidance by Stuart White and Chris Godbey in Jungle City Studios and Oven Studios, both located in New York City.
-The engineering of "Rocket" was done by Ramon Rivas with assistance by Matt Weber.
-Chris Godbey finished the mixing and eventually, the mastering was done by Tom Coyne and Aya Merrill at Sterling Sound.
+The engineering of "Rocket" was done by Ramon Rivas with assistance from Matt Weber.
+Chris Godbey finished the mixing, and eventually, the mastering was done by Tom Coyne and Aya Merrill at Sterling Sound.
 Timberlake further provided background vocals.

-While working in the studio for her fifth studio album, Beyoncé demanded from Miguel to write a song in which nothing was "off-limits" and where he could push the envelope creatively.
+While working in the studio for her fifth studio album, Beyoncé demanded that Miguel write a song in which nothing was "off-limits" and where he could push the envelope creatively.
 He recalled that they collaborated soon after she had had her first baby.
 Inside the studio, she told him, "'Listen I feel so empowered at this time and place.
 You'll have to put me on a pedestal, like, never mind that it's Beyoncé.
 I wanna make music that makes me feel or shows that I feel hot and I'm confident and I wanna feel empowered because that's what I meant in my life'".
 For the opening lines of the song, Miguel was inspired by the singer herself: "What's the first thing I'd want Beyoncé to say to me, as a man?
 What have I not heard her say?
 That's where the song came from."
-He further noted that "Rocket" managed to showcase a new part of the singer which was confident, sexual and liberating at the same time.
+He further noted that "Rocket" managed to showcase a new part of the singer, which was confident, sexual, and liberating at the same time.